MITLibraries/tacos/README.md

 them.

 `BASE_URL`: The base url for the app.
 This is required for Omniauth config.
+`FAKE_AUTH_CONFIG`: Switches Omniauth to developer mode when set to `true`.
+Fake auth is also enabled whenever the app is started in the development environment, or if the app is a PR build (see `HEROKU_APP_NAME` under optional variables).
 `OP_HOST`: The OID provider hostname, required for authentication.
 (Do not include URL prefix.)
 `OP_SECRET_KEY`: The secret key for the OID client.
 `OP_CLIENT_ID`: The identifier for the OID client.